 Resources for Military Families

 Take advantage of the resources and opportunities available for military spouses.
 An example is MyCAA: Military Spouse Career Advancement Account.
 MyCAA helps military spouses pay for the education necessary to find employment in growing professions that are portable.
 A great partner with MyCAA is Meditec, a leading provider of online career training.
-You can find the program that’s right for you and complete it in your spare time anywhere in the world you have internet.
+You can find the program that’s right for you and complete it in your spare time anywhere in the world where you have internet.
 Online training is a solution to many of the challenges military spouses face when trying to go back to school.
 Take advantage of the convenience and flexibility of Meditec courses in fields such as healthcare, insurance, legal assistant or paralegal, and fitness.
 Enroll today and take the first step in your next adventure!